altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 %%%%
 }
 {
-~Kent's first question at the police station was the location of Rogers~ ~No one knew, besides himself~
+~Kent's first question at the police station was the location of Rogers.
+No one knew, besides himself.
-~He was supposed to be on shift~
+He was supposed to be on shift.
-~Those that knew him - could care less about his current whereabouts~ ~No one seemed to remember anything odd happening that morning~ ~In fact they were normal now~
+Those that knew him - could care less about his current whereabouts.
+No one seemed to remember anything odd happening that morning.
+In fact they were normal now.
-~Talkative even, with no memory of anything odd of course~ "K::Do you remember her exact words?"
+Talkative even, with no memory of anything odd of course~ "K::Do you remember her exact words?"
-~Kent sat across one of those that had been facing the walls~ ~They sat in the interview room~
+~Kent sat across one of those that had been facing the walls.
+They sat in the interview room~
 "P::No, she was talking to herself.
 Something about an eye.
 A red eye."